 When purchasing a piece of real estate, many buyers wait to contact real estate lawyers NYC until after they have already signed a contract to purchase the property.
 In reality, an attorney should be consulted prior to signing any documents so they can check into the seller’s claims about the property and be present during closing.

 For most real estate transactions, the title work is fairly routine, but there are exceptions.
 Any issue with the title of a property is serious.
 A lack of deeded right of way, a mismatch between the calls in the deed and the boundaries established on the ground, or even a disputed ownership will require a competent lawyer’s assistance.
 An attorney can quickly look at the seller’s deed and title chain, looking for any disputes that the buyer should be aware of prior to going under contract.
 A simple title check will review all the documents recorded in a local office, where deeds are kept.
+After all, if you’ve decided to purchase a new construction in a lovely little community, you hardly want legal issues arising and compounding an already stressful process.
+That’s where a certified Real Estate Lawyer comes in, they can ease the process and assist in numerous different fields.

 In addition to review a property deed, here are a few other ways an attorney can help buyers prior to signing any documents.